louis-tru/quark/docs/ENGINEERING_RULES.md

 # Quark Engineering Rules

-This file records hard, long-term rules for engineering decisions in Quark.
+This file defines hard, long-lived project rules for both Quark developers and AI assistants.
+It is an internal engineering document, not public API documentation or a user guide.

-These rules apply to humans and AI assistants.
-They take priority over generic advice that is not grounded in the project's actual environment.
+The rules here protect decisions that affect multiple modules, platforms, or future maintenance sessions.
+Detailed architecture belongs in the matching topic document, and the full history of a diagnosed failure belongs in `TROUBLESHOOTING.md`.

+When rules appear to compete, use this priority:

+1. Preserve demonstrated correctness and supported-platform behavior.
+2. Preserve explicit resource-lifetime, threading, and rendering invariants.
+3. Prefer the smallest change justified by source inspection, measurements, or a reproducible failure.
+4. Keep the reason discoverable in code comments and the appropriate project document.

+## Decision Making

-## 1. Reality Comes Before Abstract Rules
+### Reality Comes Before Abstract Rules

 All technical decisions must be evaluated against Quark's actual engineering
 conditions: